Anita Bryant: Anti-gay rights activism

 In 1977, Dade County, Florida, passed an ordinance sponsored by Bryant's former friend Ruth Shack that prohibited discrimination on the basis of sexual orientation.
 Bryant led a highly publicized campaign to repeal the ordinance, as the leader of a coalition named Save Our Children.
-The singer was especially concerned about the fact that the ordinance risked authorizing homosexual people to work in Christian schools and become role-models, because her own children were enrolled there.
-The campaign was based on conservative Christian beliefs regarding the sinfulness of homosexuality and the proposed threat of homosexual recruitment of children and child molestation.
+She was especially concerned that the ordinance risked authorizing homosexual people to work in Christian schools and become role-models, because her own children were enrolled there.
+The campaign was based on conservative Christian beliefs regarding the sinfulness of homosexuality and the threat of homosexual recruitment of children and child molestation.
 Bryant stated:

 What these people really want, hidden behind obscure legal phrases, is the legal right to propose to our children that theirs is an acceptable alternate way of life. [...]
 I will lead such a crusade to stop it as this country has not seen before.

 She also perpetuated the idea of the gay community 'recruiting' children through child abuse to become homosexual themselves.
 When Shack and other leaders refused to vote in opposition to the ordinance as per her request, she pleaded with families directly "The recruitment of our children is absolutely necessary for the survival and growth of homosexuality... for since homosexuals cannot reproduce, they must recruit, must freshen their ranks."

 The campaign marked the beginning of an organized opposition to gay rights that spread across the nation.
 Jerry Falwell went to Miami to help Bryant.
 She made the following statements during the campaign: "As a mother, I know that homosexuals cannot biologically reproduce children; therefore, they must recruit our children" and "If gays are granted rights, next we'll have to give rights to prostitutes and to people who sleep with St. Bernards and to nail biters."
 She also said, "All America and all the world will hear what the people have said, and with God's continued help we will prevail in our fight to repeal similar laws throughout the nation."

 The name of the campaign had to be changed to "Protect America's Children" because of legal action by the Save the Children foundation.